Aether700/ENCS-287-Team-Project/Readme.txt

 Once you have opened the website in your browser (instructions on how to reach this stage above), you will see a login form requesting for a username and a password on the left of the page.
-To the right of the same webpage you will see another form to create an account however this form does not provide any functionality as of deliverable 2.
+To the right of the same webpage you will see another form to create an account which can be used to create a new account for either a student or a teacher.
+Note that as of deliverable 3 there is no support for multiple teachers and if you do create a teacher account the new account will have a duplicate view of any existing teacher accounts when logging in.

-You can enter the following credentials to login and see the rest of the website:
+By default, you can enter the following credentials to login and see the rest of the website:

 username: student
 password: student